-For most companies, getting their products into China and then marketing, selling and delivering them is a big and difficult task.
-Using an experienced Chinese distributor or distributors is oftentimes the best way for these companies to quickly and relatively easily get their products into China.
+It is difficult to get foreign products into China and then market, sell and deliver them.
+Using an experienced Chinese distributor is often the best way to quickly and relatively easily get foreign products into China and then sold in China.

-Distribution contracts with Chinese companies are both similar to and quite different from US and EU distribution agreements, both of which make it difficult and expensive to terminate distributors.
-China makes no special allowances for distributors so my law firm’s China lawyers draft our China distribution agreements to take advantage of this by providing for Chinese law in a Chinese court.
+Distribution contracts with Chinese companies are both similar to and different from US and EU distribution agreements.
+China law gives no special allowances to distributors so my law firm’s China lawyers draft our China distribution agreements to take advantage of this by providing for Chinese law in a Chinese court.
 We also do not bother with provisions that try to work around distributor protections because there are no such protections.

 China’s Anti-Monopoly Law prohibits retail price maintenance — which includes requiring a distributor sell goods at a minimum resale price to third parties.
-Therefore your China distribution agreements should not require your Chinese distributor sell your goods at a certain price.
+Your China distribution agreements should therefore not require your Chinese distributor sell your goods at a certain price.

 A distribution relationship with an experienced Chinese distributor and a China-specific distribution agreement may be just the solution for getting your product into China.